Gerry1135/PartAngleDisplay/Output/PartAngleDisplay/README.md

 Version 0.3.0.1 for KSP 1.0.2 is simply a recompile for the new version and a minor bug fix.

+Version 0.3.1.0 for KSP 1.1 has been significantly refactored to simplify it and fix the part relative rotation that has been broken since the editor changes in KSP 0.90.

 Change Log
 ==========
+	09/03/2016 18:32 GMT   Updated for KSP 1.1
+                           Refactored rotation application to fix part relative rotation

 	02/05/2015 18:05 GMT   Updated for KSP 1.0.2
                            Fixed rotation in rotate mode to match stock behaviour Updated to version 0.3.0.1